 One study by Dr Daniel Cramer: found that out of 215 women with ovarian cancer 6% of them had used talcum powder for use on or near their privates, creating a 3.28x more greater chance of a talc grain becoming ingrained within causing cancer.

-And obviously as you can look at any baby powder bottle you have in your house, it will have a warning “keep away from children’s mouth and nose”… because it really doesn’t need to take several studies to tell you that breathing in a fine dusted powder will wreck your lung.
+And obviously as you can look at any baby powder bottle you have in your house, it will have a warning “keep away from children’s mouth and nose”… because it really doesn’t need to take several studies to tell you that breathing in a fine dusted powder will wreck your lungs.

 But still abestos free Talcum powder is in almost all beauty products to either use as a base powder, a water absorptive, or a smoothing powder finish.
 What else can it do?